jhunahn/for-my-mac/shell/README.md

 [oh-my-zsh](https://ohmyz.sh) is a delightful, managing zsh configuration.
 It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout...

 ### Plugins
-- [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting#zsh-syntax-highlighting-): It enables highlighting of commands whilst they are typed at a zsh prompt into an interactive terminal.
+- [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting#zsh-syntax-highlighting): It enables highlighting of commands whilst they are typed at a zsh prompt into an interactive terminal.
 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions): It suggests commands as you type, based on command history.
+- [zsh-completions](https://github.com/zsh-users/zsh-completions): Additional completion definitions for Zsh.

+### themes
+- [powerlevel9k](https://github.com/bhilburn/powerlevel9k): The most awesome Powerline theme for ZSH around!

+### Fonts
+- [powerline](https://github.com/powerline/fonts): Patched fonts for Powerline users.